 As a NICU nurse working in the San Francisco Bay Area, I was always floored by the beauty and frailty of life.
 While my profession made me encounter death every day, there was nothing that could’ve prepared me for the loss of my own child.

-In 2008, two years after having our first baby boy, the hubby and I were over the moon about being pregnant again.
-Our business was just beginning to flourish, our first child was happy, healthy and wonderfully chubby -- and now our family was growing -- what more could I have wanted?
+Two years after having our first baby boy, the hubs and I were over the moon about being pregnant again.
+Our business was just beginning to flourish, and our first child was happy, healthy, and wonderfully chubby.
+Now, our family was growing; what more could I have wanted?

 I’d love to tell you there are tips to help make the pain go away faster -- but there are no shortcuts in grieving.
 Now that time has passed, I know every tear shed was a step towards healing.
 For anyone experiencing something similar, I invite you to fully grieve...but have faith that everything happens for a reason.
 I know it may sound inconceivable or cliche, but you can find light in the darkness.